On This Page...

 kube2iam for AWS authentication in order to achieve the S3 backup-and-restore of certbot-generated certifiactes.
 It also tweaks the default logging formats to structured JSON, making it well suited for a variety of ingestion pipelines.
 Finally, it provides samples of readiness and liveness checks.

-Switchboard aims to provide a simple DSL for defining ingress (what traffic is accepted?) and egress (where does that traffic go?).
+Switchboard aims to provide a simple DSL for defining ingress (what traffic is accepted?) and egress (where does that traffic go?) for the envoy proxy.
 See the Github project for complete usage documentation.

 Simply route traffic directed at